KumaKaiNi/twitch-kuma-elixir/README.md

 ## Available commands

-- `!anime` - that anime in the bottom right
 - `!coin` or `!flip` - flips a coin
 - `!fortune` - fortune cookie
 - `!np` - now playing music via lastfm